timjogorman/RicherEventDescription/guidelines.md

 - The **[<sub>event</sub>shooting]** near the war-torn **[<sub>entity</sub> city]**
 - That recision biopsy **[<sub>event</sub> analysis]** of the sigmoid **[<sub>entity</sub> colon]** *today*

-There will be two exceptions to this "minimal span" rule; proper names and times.
-Proper names should be annotated with all name parts, so that "Bill Clinton" is not "Bill **Clinton**" but rather "**Bill Clinton**".
-Do not include determine determiners in such terms:
+There will be two exceptions to this "minimal span" rule: proper names and times.
+Proper names should be annotated with all name parts, so that "Bill Clinton" is not "Bill **Clinton**" but rather "**Bill Clinton**."
+Do not include determiners in such terms:

 - The most recent IED **attack** outside the **Green Zone** in **Baghdad**.